Adèle Hugo: In media

-Adèle's obsession with Pinson inspired the award-winning, 1975 biographical film The Story of Adèle H., directed by François Truffaut and starring Isabelle Adjani.
+Adèle's obsession with Pinson inspired the 1975 biographical film The Story of Adèle H., directed by François Truffaut and starring Isabelle Adjani.
 Several biographies have been published about Adèle Hugo.
 Also her life and obsession with Pinson was put in a book titled Adèle Hugo: La Misérable by Leslie Smith Dow.

+In Pursuit of Love.
+The Search for Victor Hugo's Daughter by Mark Bostridge

+Mark Bostridge's book, published by Bloomsbury in 2024, explores his own obsession with Adèle Hugo in a biography-cum-memoir, described by the London Sunday Times as "gloriously rich and capacious".
+In the course of his search, Bostridge uncovered new information about Albert Pinson, tracking down Pinson's descendants and finding a photo of him, as well as letters and other documents.